For a condensed version of the information below, click here for a printable pdf.

 City of Madison Equal Opportunities Commission

-Outside the City of Madison, check your phone book for a similar Equal Opportunities Commission in your area.
+Outside of the City of Madison, check with your city or county for a similar Equal Opportunities Commission in your area.

 Fair Housing Centers

 Three offices in Madison, Milwaukee, and Appleton provide services throughout Wisconsin.